icann/resolver-testbed/technical-plan.md

  * **gs** on the servers network (172.21.1.1)
  * **gi** on the Internet (via DHCP)

-### Root Servers VM

-**servers-vm** is all the simulated root servers on a single VM.
-The tentative plan is to have 13 IPv4 and 13 IPv6 addresses on the VM with one copy of BIND running as an authoritative server listening to all 26 addresses.

-In order to avoid issues with resolvers that might coalesce views of servers on the same /24 network, the addresses for the root servers are each in their own /24: 172.21.101.1, 172.21.102.1, and so on.
-The configuration for the network uses /16 for the netmask.

-servers-vm has two NICs:

- * **sc** on the control network (192.168.56.3)
- * **ss** on the servers network (172.21.1.2)

 ### Resolver Systems

 There can be multiple VMs that run the resolvers under test.